-Head of Research Area A, Principal Investigator, Institute for Genetics
+Head of Research Area 1, Institute for Mitochondrial Diseases and Ageing, Faculty of Medicine

 Prof. Dr. Aleksandra Trifunovic